asyncvlsi/summer2022/README.md

      common locations on Unix-like machines include /usr/local/cad, /opt/cad, /opt/async.
 You can also install them in any other directory (e.g. $HOME/async)
    * Set the environment variable ACT_HOME to point to the install directory.
    * Run ./build

+The tools will be installed in $ACT_HOME/bin.
+Make sure that the ACT_HOME environment variable is set before using any of the ACT tools, and that $ACT_HOME/bin is in your path.